 - The chocolate that women give to their loved one is called “Honmei Choko” (本命チョコ).

-- Chocolates for friends (including girl friends) are called “Tomo Choko” (友チョコ).
+- Chocolates for friends (including girlfriends) are called “Tomo Choko” (友チョコ).

 When I was living in Japan, a lot of female school children and young adults chose this day to tell the boy/man about their affection.
 Even girls who were usually too shy to express their feelings took advantage of Valentine’s Day as a great opportunity to express their love (does it sound like I’m talking about my experience?
 Maybe!).
-If you are familiar with Japanese culture, dramas and mangas, I’m sure you have seen the “declaring love” (kokuhaku 告白) scene on Valentine’s Day.
+If you are familiar with Japanese culture, dramas, and mangas, I’m sure you have seen the “declaring love” (kokuhaku 告白) scene on Valentine’s Day.

 By the way, while the rest of the world moves on to the next holiday, Valentine’s Day won’t be over yet in Japan.
 A month later, March 14th is “White Day”, a day when men are supposed to return gifts to women.
-White Day was first introduced in late 1970s by the National Confectionery Industry Association (according to wiki).
-Men return gifts like jewelery, white chocolate, candies, and cookies.
+White Day was first introduced in the late 1970s by the National Confectionery Industry Association (according to wiki).
+Men return gifts like jewelry, white chocolate, candies, and cookies.

 Whether you celebrate Valentine’s Day or not, this moist, dark, and crumbly Chocolate Gateau with a nice cocoa punch will make everyone happy.
 If you prefer a more chocolatey flavor, you can apply fudgy frosting or chocolate ganache.
 I like my cake to be simple and less sweet so I decorate the cake with fresh raspberries and powdered sugar on top.
 After refrigerating the cake for one day, I microwaved a slice for 20 seconds and served it with vanilla ice cream.
 The result was just fabulous: warm moist chocolate cake with the delicate chilled flavor of vanilla.